beckym223/manual_work/E6_long_edited.md

 form the basis for trade policy, contrasted with those focussing on circumstances where pro- tection was too high!
 In undergraduate inter-
-39 The same is true of the optimum tariff argument.
-In the presence of many goods with varying degrees of mo- nopoly power, the formula becomes hopelessly complex.
-It is certainly true that many tariff structures would lead to lower, rather than higher, welfare in the presence of monopoly power in trade.
-Yet, in practice, many policy makers have been misled into thinking that they could defend very high tariffs (sometimes even on goods that their countries import in small quantities) on optimum tar-  iff grounds.

 ### ---Economics-1997-0-14.txt---